amadeus4dev-examples/amadeus-php/README.md

 This SDK is still in developing, which has not been published to Composer.
 But you can clone this repo just for fun :)

-And remember before coding your need to install the dependencies, which you just need to run the following in terminal
+And remember before coding you should install all the dependencies, which just need to run the following command in terminal
 ```
 composer install
 ```